 While oral and anal sex may not result in pregnancy (and oral sex is generally considered the least likely of the bunch to spread HIV), you can still give and receive plenty of STIs from either act.

 Different options mean different risks, not necessarily fewer.
 The safest thing is to be sure you and your partner get tested regularly (rectal STI testing included, if that’s on the table), and, of course, use condoms.

 13. A Boner Always Means a Guy Wants Sex (And Vice Versa)

-Guys can become hard at random times for random reasons, especially throughout puberty.
+Guys with penises can become hard at random times for random reasons, especially throughout puberty.
 Spontaneous erections might be embarrassing, but they’re normal, and sometimes have nothing to do with how aroused someone is.

 The most common example is nocturnal penile tumescence — a.k.a. morning wood — which happens after the brain enters REM sleep, and isn’t tied to the sexiness of your dreams.